 Now Reading

-Eight Eye-Opening Church Documentaries You Need to Watch
+Five Eye-Opening Church Documentaries Worth the Watch

-Eight Eye-Opening Church Documentaries You Need to Watch
+Five Eye-Opening Church Documentaries Worth the Watch

 Watching documentaries about the Church is rarely easy, likely because the topics covered can be wild and unpredictable.
 Some leave us shocked, others leave us horrified.
 And some leave us feeling uncomfortable, especially when it hits a bit too close to home.